Nissan Juke interior, tech and comfort

 How’s the quality and layout?

-Inside the Juke there’s clear influence from the Micra, with a strip of faux-leather or fabric across the dash, doors and centre console.
-Sadly, the extreme levels of interior customisation are gone, with the only changes now coming from picking a different trim level.
+The Juke’s interior has clear influence from the old Micra, with a strip of faux-leather or fabric across the dash, doors and centre console.
+Sadly, the extreme levels of interior customisation you once enjoyed on the car are gone.
+Nissan has now bundled the Juke’s different cabin designs into its trim levels.

 Nearly everything you touch has a solid feeling to it and we suspect it’ll hold up well for years to come.
 Go searching and you’ll find cheaper and nastier feeling materials though.
 A Skoda Kamiq or GT-spec Peugeot 2008 scores higher for quality.